wdi-sg/project-1/README.md

 ### How To Play

 * To start, click on the "New Game" button.
-Player 1 will start first.
+Player 1 will start first, and will be highlighted in red as the active player.

 ![](https://github.com/strisen/project-1/blob/updates/images/newGameButton.png)